 By Gertrude Snyder and Alan Peckolick

 The title says it all!
 This book is about the famous American designer Herb Lubalin.
 He made some legendary contributions to the design industry including the Avant-Garde logo, and he continues to influence the world of product design.
-Furthermore, he is one of the founding members of the International Typeface Corporation.

 You will be mesmerized by the engaging layout of this product design book.
 It includes logos, media promotions, book designs, letterheads, and type designs.
 A close look at Herb Lubalin’s life and work cannot fail to inspire.